lukemsc/twitch-extension-tools/README.md

 ## Prerequisites

 * Node.js (preferably LTS version)
-* Twitch API key - to obtain it go to https://dev.twitch.tv/ and register new application
+* Twitch API key (Client ID) - to obtain it go to https://dev.twitch.tv/ and register a new application
 * Command line :-)

 ## Setup